Armatures with a Seurat Example and one by This Author

 "Note that some art historians detect strong similarities of geometry and stillness between Bathers and the work of Tuscan early Renaissance painter Piero della Francesca (c.1412-92)."

 "The composition of the painting, the way in which Seurat guides us where to look, is thrilling.
 There's a series of diagonals, sloping from left to right across the picture and Seurat's use of brown to red directs us unavoidably to the focus - the boy in the red hat standing in the water.
 Parallel and behind him are the adolescent's red trunks and behind that is the brown cushion, the same auburn as the young man's hair.
 The interruption in the green of the grass provided by the cutting also pulls our eyes down, away from the pale-blue sky, away from the white and cream bridge and factories.
 Below the cutting, the two piles of clothes and the long white shirt of the man with the bowler hat and the spaniel also move us diagonally down and right.
-And, of course, the three young men in and close to the water all have pale skins.:
+And, of course, the three young men in and close to the water all have pale skins.

 Anyway, it appears that we have some evidence the Seurat used the caliper.